junker149/Course_app/README.md

 # Course_app
 A course selling web application with working backend servers and database.

-An app that lets you(user) buy courses created by admin.
+An app that lets you(user) buy courses created by admin.<br>
 Uses -
         NodeJS,
         Express,
         MongoDB,
         Mongoose Library

-Repo has 3 folders & 2 files - db, Middleware and routes.
+Repo has 3 folders & 2 files - db, Middleware and routes.<br>
                              - index.js and config.js

 db has :
         index.js - contains mongoose schemas for user, admin and courses table.

 Middleware has:

         admin.js - contains authentication logic using JWT tokens for admins

         user.js - contains authentication logic using JWT tokens for users

 routes has:

         admin.js - conatins various routes for admins
                         - signup (POST): signs up the admin creating a new admin in database.